 To see a conversation as it appears initially to a customer

 - Use an incognito or private browser window to start a conversation as a customer would.
-This way, you can see the conversation as it appears to a customer starting one for the first time -- Answer Bot initiates a conversation with the customer, after they’ve clicked the icon to open the Web Widget.
+This way, you can see the conversation as it appears to a customer starting one for the first time.
+The conversation bot initiates a contact with the customer, after they’ve clicked the icon to open the widget.

-When a customer returns to a conversation, even after a related ticket has been solved or closed, Answer Bot does not initiate the conversation.
+When a customer returns to a conversation, even after a related ticket has been solved or closed, the bot does not initiate the conversation.
 Instead, the bot waits for the customer to send a message.

 To see a conversation as it appears to a returning customer